 As marketers measure and attribute the impact of touchpoints and channels, using outdated attribution models can lead to misattribution, which can skew the accuracy of ROI measurements.
 Leveraging aggregate measurements like media mix models will not provide the granular insights marketers need.
 On the flipside, granular measurements like multi-touch attribution models will not indicate the impact offline channels and external factors have on marketing ROI.

-Beyond the Formula: How to Measure Marketing ROI
+How to Measure Marketing ROI Without a Formula

 Considering the overarching formulas marketers can use to measure ROI, along with the common pitfalls to avoid, it’s important to take the following steps in order to measure accurately: